Measurement events relative to temporal quantum reference frames: Non-ideal clocks

 \subsubsection{Comparison with the non-ideal \HSL approach}

 It is clear from the analysis above that, away from the limit of ideal clocks, the \HSLshort and \GLMshort approaches are physically different.
+We now propose an operational interpretation of each, accounting for this discrepancy.

-In the \HSLshort approach, we can interpret events as time-translation invariant operations performed by an external experimenter on a time-translation invariant system.
-The state of the system is given by \cref{hslhistorystate} and the operations are given by \cref{HSLop} (suitably modifying each of them to the case of non-ideal clocks).
-Interestingly, for an imperfect yet sufficiently "good" clock (see \cite{Hoehn_2021} for the exact conditions), this description is mathematically equivalent, by means of conditioning on the clock to be on a state $\ket{\phi_t}_C$, to the standard quantum mechanical description of a system evolving in an external background time.
+In the \HSLshort approach, we interpret events in the following way: there is an external experimenter who can perform measurements relative to the clock on the system.
+The joint state of the clock and the system is ``frozen''.
+Moreover, the order of the measurements of the experimenter is not bound by the clock, that is, they can apply the measurements in any order they like.
+This is not only a feature of \HSLshort but also in ordinary quantum mechanics where it is possible to measure an operator $\hat{A}_S(t)$ at any time $t'$ by evolving the corresponding operator to compensate for the time difference.
+The state of the system is given by \cref{hslhistorystate} and the operations are given by \cref{eq:HSLop} (suitably modifying each of them to the case of non-ideal clocks).
+Interestingly, for an imperfect yet sufficiently ``good'' clock (see \cite{Hoehn_2021} for the exact conditions), this description is mathematically equivalent, by means of conditioning on the clock to be on a state $\ket{\phi_t}_C$, to the standard quantum mechanical description of a system evolving in an external background time.
 Specifically,

+However, the probe used to perform such measurements and the order of events in this approach are given \textit{externally} (for instance using an external clock) and are, operationally, unrelated to the time $\tau$ in \cref{eq:constraint} (or $\tau_1$ and $\tau_2$ in \cref{examplee}).
+Therefore, the internal spacetime interpretation of ``events at a time $\tau$'' in the \HSLshort approach is a \textit{reconstruction} based on observations ``from the outside''.

-Importantly, however, the order of events in this approach is given \textit{externally}, and is a priori unrelated to the parameter $\tau$ in \cref{HSLop} (or $\tau_1$ and $\tau_2$ in \cref{examplee}).
-In particular, the resources of the clock do not play any role for deciding the order in which the operations $\hat F_{CS}(\tau_2)$ and $\hat G_{CS}(\tau_1)$ (or equivalently $\hat F_S$ and $\hat G_S$) are applied.
-It is as if the experimenter had access to a continuous set of operators labeled by a parameter $\tau$, and she had the power to choose unambiguously specific operators from the set and apply them in any order she wants.
+Importantly, the resources of the clock do not play any role in deciding the order in which the operations $\hat F_{CS}(\tau_2)$ and $\hat G_{CS}(\tau_1)$ (or equivalently $\hat F_S$ and $\hat G_S$) are applied.
+It is as if the external experimenter had access to a continuous set of operators labelled by a parameter $\tau$, and she had the power to choose unambiguously specific operators from the set and apply them in any order she wants.
 In this sense, she has infinite resources, even if these are not provided by a temporal reference frame.